 It is a family orientated band, with the players’ ages ranging from 13 to 70+.
 Many of the players live locally, but some travel long distances to attend rehearsals and engagements.
 The band receives no financial support other than its fees from engagements and fundraising, alongside generous donations from the local community and the loyal support of members of our patronage scheme.
 We are one of only a handful of bands playing at this level that survives without any form of commercial sponsorship.

-Chapeltown Silver Prize Band are a nationally graded contesting band and were, once again, qualified to represent Yorkshire at the National Brass Band Championships of Great Britain in Cheltenham in September.
-This is the third time in five years the band has achieved qualification and, furthermore, as of January 2020 they will compete in the first section, where they hope to continue this success!
+Chapeltown Silver Prize Band are a nationally graded contesting band and qualified to represent Yorkshire at the National Brass Band Championships of Great Britain in Cheltenham in September 2019.
+This is the third time in five years the band has achieved qualification and were delighted to come away with a 2nd place result.